RikuVan/bantamweight/README.md

 New dependencies should be added to `versions.properties`, see [refreshVersions](https://github.com/jmfayard/refreshVersions)

 To make the app even lighter-weight, I have used `sqlite` with [sqldelight](https://github.com/cashapp/sqldelight).
-While sqldelight is easy to get started with and gives you typed queries, the migrations happen programmatically and it does not support all of sqlites's latest features.
+While sqldelight is easy to get started with and gives you typed queries.
+The migrations happen programmatically.
+It does not support all of sqlites's latest features.
 A more heavyweight ORM solution would be e.g. [jooq](https://github.com/jOOQ/jOOQ) plus [flyway](https://flywaydb.org/) for migrations, which also supports other dbs like postgres well.

 ## Frontend